1. Fiscal risk identification: the "tax on velocity" model

 Commerce Commission: the dual-track strategy

 The Commerce Commission's mandate is expanded to distinguish between natural growth and anti-competitive internalization.
 This dual-track strategy utilizes anti-monopoly laws alongside penalties for "Tax-Motivated Vertical Integration," ensuring that large entities do not "swallow" suppliers solely to circumvent the 7% operational tax.
+The same institution anchors the national price-monitoring window for transition arithmetic.

 Welfare "gross-up" strategy